 Evaluate High Return Rates Within Your Catalog

-Along similar lines, another thing that's important to do when evaluating return rate data is to look at it by parent products.
+Along similar lines, another thing that’s important to do when evaluating return rate data is to look at it by parent products.
 Learn more about parent products and product variation here.
-This way, you are able to see if there are certain variations or products in your catalog that have a higher than average return rate.
+This way, you are able to see if there are certain variations or products in your catalog that have a higher-than-average return rate.
 If a product is returned more frequently than expected, it is likely that your listing is playing a part.
 After identifying a high return rate product, you can then look internally to figure out how that can be resolved.

-Reducing Return Rates
+Reducing Amazon Return Rates

 There are a lot of ways to work to get your return rates down, and as previously mentioned taking the feedback of the return reasons is number one.
 Assessing how can better adjust your imagery and how you can better describe the product is a great way solution.
 Providing helpful creative assets (such as a close-up of the ingredient label) and using in-depth product descriptions demonstrate transparency with your customers which leads to more sales and fewer returns.
 For apparel (or any product that varies in size/measurements), including a detailed sizing guide helps customers choose the best fit for them, resulting in fewer returns.
 Return reasons aren’t the only way to check if your products are meeting the expectation of the customer.
-In addition to looking at the return reasons we always advise clients to be looking at negative reviews and even the three and four-star reviews for valuable information on the customer experience.
+In addition to looking at the return reasons we always advise clients to be looking at negative reviews and even three and four-star reviews for valuable information on the customer experience.

 Know How Much Returns are Costing You